MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management-phase1.md

     -   Do not select the checkbox to save the trusted domain file in RMS version 1.0.

-When you have exported all the trusted publishing domains, you’re ready to start the procedure to import this data to Azure RMS.
+When you have exported all the trusted publishing domains, you’re ready to start the procedure to import this data to Azure RMS.hardware security module (HSM) from Thales.
+For more information,

 ### Import the configuration data to Azure RMS
 The exact procedures for this step depend on your current AD RMS deployment configuration, and your preferred topology for your Azure RMS tenant key.